Causes and treatment of pimples on the legs

 A doctor may discuss laser therapy as an option in more extreme cases

 Treatment for most hives starts with prevention.
 Insect bites commonly cause hives, which means using repellants and limiting exposed skin when outdoors to stop bites from occurring.
-If a hive occurs, there are some topical OTC anti-itch creams available.
+If a hive occurs, there are some topical OTC anti-itch creams available online.

 If other symptoms accompany the hives, a person should seek medical attention.
 There may be additional concerns, such as a specific allergy or intolerance, that a doctor will need to assess and treat.